burgdev/burginfra/docs/Management/Kubernetes/Infrastructure/index.md

 ---
-title: Flux CD
+title: Overview
-order: 10
 ---

-# Flux CD for GitOps

-[Flux CD](https://fluxcd.io/) is used for GitOps.
+# Infrastructure

+The infrastructure is managed by [Flux CD](https://fluxcd.io/).

 The structure is as follows: